philipcaffeine/copilotdemo/demo/chatapp-aistudio.md

 Web App Enable Chat History  : true

-## 6. Enable Authentication of your App service
+## 6. Enable Authentication of your App service  (skip this workaround, the product issue has been fixed)

 ### 1. Create app registration